-Hezbollah's top commander or general secretary is chosen by a seven-member Shura Council, which in turn oversees five sub-councils: 1) the political assembly, 2) jihad assembly, 3) parliamentary assembly, 4) executive assembly, and 5) judicial assembly.
+Hezbollah's top commander, the general secretary, is chosen by a seven-member shura council, which in turn oversees five sub-councils: 1) the political assembly, 2) jihad assembly, 3) parliamentary assembly, 4) executive assembly, and 5) judicial assembly.

 For more than twenty years, Imad Fayez Mugniyah was considered Hezbollah's top planner of worldwide terrorist operations, and was on several U.S. and international most wanted lists.
 Experts say Mugniyah joined Hezbollah in its early days and quickly rose to a senior position in the organization.
 He was killed in a car bombing in Damascus in February 2008 that Hezbollah officials accused Israel of orchestrating.
 The Israeli government has denied involvement.